JavaDevShashwat/Unibit-Games-Assignment/README.md

 Output: First Combination For “4” : [ [1,3],[2,2],[-4,8]];<br />
 Merge Into a single Array : [-4,1,2,2,3,8];<br />
 Second Combination For “8” : [ [ 1,3,2,2], [8,-4,2,2],....,[n,n,n,n] ]<br />
-## The solution is in the Unibit_Games_Assignment/src/assignmentQuestion/TwoIntegers.java
+### The solution is in the path Unibit_Games_Assignment/src/assignmentQuestion/TwoIntegers.java <br />
+## OR
+### You can directly paste the URL https://github.com/JavaDevShashwat/Unibit-Games-Assignment/blob/main/Unibit_Games_Assignment/src/assignmentQuestion/TwoIntegers.java